-Even more so, Chandra and Gideon Jura had even more build up, including a implied romantic subplot in the novel, The Purifying Fire.
-It makes for an interesting relationship, as they seem to like each other, but openly despise what the other one stands for; Chandra being all about personal freedom, and Gideon about the importance of law and serving the greater good.
+Chandra and Gideon Jura had even more build-up, including an implied romantic subplot in the novel The Purifying Fire.
+It makes for an interesting relationship, as they seem to like each other but openly despise what the other one stands for; Chandra being all about personal freedom, and Gideon about the importance of law and serving the greater good.

 The never-legal (and really unplayable even if it were legal) card Splendid Genesis◊, designed to commemorate the birth of Garfield's daughter, would qualify if it were ever played.
 He did, however, propose to his then-girlfriend, Lily Wu, over a game using Proposal.
 She accepted.
 (It did, however, take him four games to actually draw Proposal.)

 Ho Yay: Nissa and Chandra have a number of close interactions, with Nissa opening up to Chandra more than to the rest of the Gatewatch and Chandra turning to Nissa for comfort and emotional stability.
 Furthermore, the Kaladesh storyline ends with Chandra sleeping with her head on Nissa's lap.

 I Knew It!: Usually rare due to the many rumormongers who try to spoil each upcoming set, but the "priceless treasures" promotion from the Zendikar set qualifies.

 Emrakul being behind the craziness in the Shadows over Innistrad block was widely predicted about as soon as the block began.

 When people first saw Ixalan's Binding, they were quick to suspect that the Azorius and/or Ugin is behind Ixalan's anti-planeswalking lock.
 They were right.